- Sandra Eula Lee

-SANDRA EULA LEE is a Korean American artist and educator exploring migration and urban/rural development through deep exploration of materials and making.
-Her interdisciplinary lens features sculptures, installations, and drawings.
-Lee is Associate Professor at Montclair State University, where she served as Head of Visual Arts.
-She previously ran the Expanded Sculpture program at Kenyon College and Franklin & Marshall College.
+Lee is Associate Professor at Montclair State University, where she previously served as Head of Visual Arts.
+She formerly directed the Expanded Sculpture programs at Kenyon College and Franklin & Marshall College.

 Her artwork has been featured internationally in solo exhibitions, including a 10-year survey at The Hilliard Art Museum in Lafayette, LA; Drexel University in Philadelphia; Oresman Gallery at Smith College; Martin Art Gallery at Muhlenberg College; Gund Gallery at Kenyon College, Art Space Pool in Seoul, South Korea; and CEAC in Xiamen, China.